| | |

 Notes

-MATCHA POWDER: This is purely for color and adds no flavor to the bread, so feel free to omit.
+3) The matcha powder is purely for color not flavor, so feel free to omit.

 *Disclosure: This page may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases, but the price remains the same to you.
 Thank you for supporting Ellie Likes Cooking!